marks530/ms3_project/README.md

 * Before making an on-site service call check the history of previous calls parts used and action taken
 * Check the service history of similar machines by searching using "machine_type
 * Check to see parts used on the machine type
+* Only the service engineer can edit or remove his/her own report.
+* The administrator can also do this but only by logging in as an engineer.

 The office staff and HR staff will also have limited access to the database to carry out the following tasks